-- A. The Board shall periodically evaluate the effectiveness of its asset allocation decisions using the above-SAA weighted portfolio benchmark (see Appendix A for weights and exposure benchmarks)-s (i.e. Liability Portfolio Benchmark, Low Cost Passive Portfolio, and Strategic Asset Allocation Portfolio). - B. The following table uses hypothetical returns to illustrate how the above benchmarks shall be used to evaluate the Board's asset allocation decisions.
+- A. The Board shall periodically evaluate the effectiveness of its asset allocation decisions using the above SAA weighted portfolio benchmark (see Appendix A for weights and exposure benchmarks). s (i.e. Liability Portfolio Benchmark, Low Cost Passive Portfolio, and Strategic Asset Allocation Portfolio). - B. The following table uses hypothetical returns to illustrate how the above benchmarks shall be used to evaluate the Board's asset allocation decisions.

-Portfolio Benchmark Net Return (%) Value Added (%) Conclusions A. Liability Benchmark Portfolio 3.1% n/a B. Low Cost Passive Portfolio 6.3% 3.2% (В-А) By deviating from a portfolio with modest funding risk to a low cost, passive portfolio that does not require significant staff or consulting resources, the Board shall have added net value of 3.2% C. SAA Portfolio 7.1% 0.8% (С-В) By enhancing the passive portfolio with investments in private markets and hedge funds, the Board added net value of 0.8%
+Portfolio Benchmark Net Return (%) Value Added (%) Conclusions A. Liability Benchmark Portfolio 3.1% n/a B. Low Cost Passive Portfolio 6.3% 3.2% (B-A) By deviating from a portfolio with modest funding risk to a low cost, passive portfolio that does not require significant staff or consulting resources, the Board shall have added net value of 3.2% C. SAA Portfolio 7.1% 0.8% (C - B) By enhancing the passive portfolio with investments in private markets and hedge funds, the Board added net value of 0.8%

-- C. The Board will evaluate two additional benchmarks in order to assess the value added by the CIO, investment staff, and the investment consultants: - Actual Portfolio: This is the actual portfolio implemented by the CIO and investment staff with support from investment consultants.
-The Actual Portfolio includes private markets and hedge funds and reflects any active management exercised by the CIO and the underlying investment managers, subject to Board-approved policies and CIO-approved procedures. - 2.
-Investable Benchmark Portfolio: The Investable Benchmark Portfolio is identical to the SAAP but is adjusted for the fact that the SAAP is not constantly "investable" with respect to private market asset classes.
+- B. The Board will evaluate two additional benchmarks in order to assess the value added by the CIO, investment staff, and the investment consultants: - 1.
+Actual Portfolio: This is the actual portfolio implemented by the CIO and investment staff with support from investment consultants.
+The Actual Portfolio includes private markets and hedge funds and reflects any active management exercised by the CIO and the underlying investment managers, subject to Board-approved policies and CIO-approved procedures. - 4-2.
+Reference Portfolio: This is a portfolio which reflects a commonly cited blended benchmark by other institutional investors.
+The Reference Portfolio is 60% MSCI ACWI IMI and 40% Bloomberg US Aggregate Bond Index. - 2-3.
+Custom Reference Portfolio: This is a portfolio which reflects the current SAAP risk profile as represented by passive, public market indexes for the main SAAP risk drivers, equity risk (i.e., Growth portfolio) and credit/rates risk (i.e., Diversified portfolio). - 3-4.
+Investable Benchmark Portfolio: The Investable Benchmark Portfolio is identical to the SAAP but is adjusted for the fact that the SAAP is not constantly "investable" with respect to private market asset classes by using actual portfolio asset class weights.
 For private markets, the Investable Benchmark Portfolio would apply the best available private market benchmarks and, for weighting purposes, would reflect the pacing plans for private markets (assuming the pacing plans are reasonable).
 For example, if the private equity pacing plan called for 12% to be invested in private equity by the end of the performance measurement period, then the Investable Benchmark Portfolio would reflect a 12% allocation to private equity, even though the SAA Portfolio calls for 22% to be invested in private equity.